r4sas/yggdrasil-monitor/README.md

 # Niflheim-api

-### A collection of tools to support the yggapi:
+### A collection of tools to support the Niflheim-api:
 vserv.py - collects dht views from volunteer nodes.
-yggapi.py - presents the data via an API and Web UI
+niflheim-api.py - presents the data via an API and Web UI

 ### send-view.py